Report from Illinois's Sand Country

+A day spent outdoors with one of Illinois’s public scientists—and I enjoyed several over the years—never disappoints.
 A catastrophic flood event long ago buried the east banks of the Illinois River under sand.
 On it developed what is by local standards an oddball ecology.
 The sand country extends south to the Beardstown area, where I partly grew up, and the crops (melons), the weeds (sand burrs), and the trees were all very different from those around Springfield, 40 miles away.
-A day spent outdoors with one of Illinois’s public scientists—and I enjoyed several over the years—never disappoints.
+On this trip I learned a little about why.

 Once unpacked, Schanzle leads, taking loping steps into the woods.
 The roadside borders of the preserve are guarded by scrub forest.
 Black oak and blackjack oak are among the few types sturdy enough to survive in such inhospitable soils.
 As much rain falls on the preserve as falls on the rich farms all around it, but it is soaked up quickly, leaving upper soil layers dry.
 The uppermost layers of sand are discolored brown by generations of decaying leaves; with each step, Schanzle's boot turns up lighter sand beneath, leaving a trail of bright yellow footsteps.